clockworklabs/SpacetimeDB/README.md

 ## License

 SpacetimeDB is licensed under the BSL 1.1 license.
-This is not an open source or free software license, however it converts to the AGPL v3.0 license with a linking exception after a few years.
+This is not an open source or free software license, however, it converts to the AGPL v3.0 license with a linking exception after a few years.

-Note that the AGPL v3.0 does not typically include a linking exception, however we have added a custom one to the AGPL license for SpacetimeDB.
+Note that the AGPL v3.0 does not typically include a linking exception.
+We have added a custom linking exception to the AGPL license for SpacetimeDB.
 Our motivation for choosing a free software license is to ensure that contributions made to SpacetimeDB are propogated back to the community.
-We are expressly not interested in forcing users of SpacetimeDB to open source their own code if they link with SpacetimeDB, therefore we needed to include a linking exception.
+We are expressly not interested in forcing users of SpacetimeDB to open source their own code if they link with SpacetimeDB, so we needed to include a linking exception.